ActivityInfo as your Monitoring and Evaluation software

 If you want to track the progress of your efforts as a person, as a team and as a whole organization, you must capture the correct information and monitor the progress towards specific goals.
 When you monitor how your activities progress in relation to the overall programme development, you can quickly respond to emerging needs or shortages.
 Also, when you start evaluating the progress of these activities at designated times, you can measure their success and understand the reasons behind this success.
 Finally, a Monitoring and Evaluation system makes sure you are accountable to internal and external stakeholders.

-Can I use ActivityInfo for Monitoring and Evaluation?
+Can I use ActivityInfo as software for Monitoring and Evaluation?

 ActivityInfo is provided as Software as a Service and can be used for monitoring and evaluation.
 As Monitoring and Evaluation is becoming more and more important in the lifecycle of a programme, we want to simplify the work of M&E officers, so we created Database templates that can be adapted to your needs quickly and easily.
 You can work with the Blank Database template if you plan to monitor programmes within your organization or with the Multi-partner reporting Database template, if you plan to cooperate with other partner organizations.
 If you are still using spreadsheets to collect data from colleagues and partner organizations, take a look at 8 reasons to switch from spreadsheet-based collaboration to web-based data collection and reporting.